Best Practices for Customer Satisfaction Surveys – 5 steps

 Think of it this way.
 When you go to a restaurant, there are plenty of things that can affect your impression.
 It starts with how easy it was for you to find the restaurant, to how well you were welcomed in it, to the quality of food and the speed of service, to the cost and value of your meal.

 If these things went well and you had a good experience, you’ll likely want to go back.
-You might even decide to recommend that restaurant to others.
+A great experience leads to repeat visits—and recommendations.

 This makes customer satisfaction the most important link in the chain that is business success.
 The path from feedback to customer-driven growth is a certain way to make a business succeed as long as you know what to focus on.